ankaAR/bestiario5e/_creatures/neogi-hatchling.md

 armor_class: "11"
 ---

-***Mental Fortitude.*** The hatchling has advantage on saving throws against being charmed or frightened, and magic can't put the hatchling to sleep.
+***Mental Fortitude.*** The hatchling has advantage on saving throws against being hechizado or asustado, and magic can't put the hatchling to sleep.

 ***Spider Climb.*** The hatchling can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 ### Acciones

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 3 (1d4+1) puntos de daño perforante plus 7 (2d6) poison damage, and the target must succeed on a DC 10 Constitution saving throw or become poisoned for 1 minute.
+Impacto: 3 (1d4+1) puntos de daño perforante plus 7 (2d6) poison damage, and the target must succeed on a DC 10 Constitution saving throw or become envenenado for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.